tempelaar-team/qc_lab/docs/interactive_docs/spin-boson-example/change-algorithm.rst

     :width: 50%

-You can learn about algorithms in the `Algorithms documentation <../../user_guide/algorithms/algorithms.html>`_.
+You can learn about algorithms in the `Algorithms <../../user_guide/algorithms/algorithms.html>`_ documentation.

 .. note::